-The area proposed for the siting of the solar PV arrays and associated infrastructure comprises previously disturbed land which has been largely cleared as part of past agricultural operations.
-No existing native vegetation has been identified within the proposed development footprint.
-Where it is identified that native vegetation must be cleared, advice will be sought from an accredited consultant in order to understand what level of assessment may be required for the purposes of obtaining the required clearance permit, in accordance with the Native Vegetation Act 1991.
+The area proposed for the siting of the solar arrays and associated infrastructure comprises previously disturbed land which has been largely cleared as part of past agricultural operations.
+Existing native vegetation is limited to that which occurs along the identified creek lines, which have been excluded from the proposed development area and separated by a minimum setback of 30m.
+While vegetation clearance is not presently proposed, where it is identified that native vegetation must be cleared, advice will be sought from an accredited consultant in order to understand what level of assessment may be required for the purposes of obtaining the required clearance permit, in accordance with the Native Vegetation Act 1991.